gruppe-adler/grad_minui/README.md

   - Visible for two seconds (plus one second fade-out)
   - Only shows stats when the status changes (Fire-mode changes -> Only new fire-mode is shown)
   - Reacts to changes of zeroing, fire-mode, muzzle, magazines, and selected throwable
-- [CBA-Settings](https://github.com/DerZade/grad_minui/wiki/Settings) to undo/change the behavior of some of the changes above
+- [Settings](https://github.com/DerZade/grad_minui/wiki/Settings) to undo/change the behavior of some of the changes above
-- [Functions](https://github.com/DerZade/grad_minui/wiki/Settings) to change settings even without CBA
 - CBA keybinds to show partial or full Weapon Info
 - ACE compatibility